Second Battle of the Odon: Operation Greenline, 15–17 July

-The 44th (Lowland) Brigade (44th Brigade) was to attack south-west from Tourmauville to take Point 113, Gavrus and Bougy in the Odon valley, while the 227th Brigade captured Esquay and then attacked Évrecy.
-The main 44th Brigade attack would then begin, with an attack by the 6th King's Own Scottish Borderers (KOSB) on Point 113 and then an attack by the 2nd Gordon Highlanders and the 10th Highland Light Infantry of the 227th Brigade on the left flank at 10:30 p.m., followed by an attack by the 8th Royal Scots with the 153rd Regiment Royal Armoured Corps (153rd RAC) of the 34th Tank Brigade on the flank of the hill at 5:30 a.m. on 16 July, to take Gavrus and Bougy; Monty's Moonlight was to be deployed to assist the night advance.
+The 44th (Lowland) Brigade was to attack south-west from Tourmauville to take Point 113, Gavrus and Bougy in the Odon valley, while the 227th Brigade was to capture Esquay and then attack Évrecy.
+The main 44th Brigade attack would then begin, with an attack by the 6th King's Own Scottish Borderers (KOSB) on Point 113 and then an attack by the 2nd Gordon Highlanders and the 10th Highland Light Infantry of the 227th Brigade on the left flank at 10:30 p.m., followed by an attack by the 8th Royal Scots with the 153rd Regiment Royal Armoured Corps (153rd RAC) of the 34th Tank Brigade on the flank of the hill at 5:30 a.m. on 16 July to take Gavrus and Bougy; Monty's Moonlight was to be deployed to assist the night advance.
 The 6th KOSB formed up on a start line behind the German outpost line and advanced directly into the German defences under the artificial moonlight.
 By morning the Scottish were dug in on the hill, one company finding itself 1000 yd forward of its objective, which disrupted German preparations for a counter-attack, before retiring to its objective.

 At 5:30 a.m. on 16 July, the 8th Royal Scots (8th RS) and the 153rd RAC advanced towards Gavrus, the tanks attacking to the side of the hill on the left flank, protected from the Germans in Évrecy by the ridge, to get behind the village and menace the German line of retreat, while the infantry overran the village.
 By 7:45 a.m. the 8th RS had taken the village and 70 prisoners.
-A similar attack was made on Bougy and another 100 prisoners were taken, after the garrison was routed.
-During the day several counter-attacks were made on the Scottish positions, which were repulsed by artillery barrages, with many German casualties.
+A similar attack was made on Bougy and another 100 prisoners were taken after the garrison was routed.
+During the day, several counter-attacks were made on the Scottish positions, which were repulsed by artillery barrages, with many German casualties.
 In the afternoon, the Germans counter‑attacked twice with Tiger and Panther tanks accompanied by infantry.
-Mortar fire on forward positions was continuous throughout the afternoon and evening but no ground was lost and many casualties were inflicted on the Germans in a mutually costly defensive action.
-The tank crews fought or were at instant readiness for thirty hours without relief, from the zero hour until the German counter-attacks ended.
+Mortar fire on forward positions was continuous throughout the afternoon and evening, but no ground was lost and many casualties were inflicted on the Germans in a mutually costly action.
+The tank crews fought or were at instant readiness for thirty hours without relief, from zero hour until the German counter-attacks ended.